After the Ball (song): History

 The song was originally written for an amateur minstrel show in Milwaukee, Wisconsin.
 It was not an immediate success, but Harris published it himself and arranged for it to be interpolated into the touring musical production of A Trip to Chinatown, in which it was sung by J. Aldrich Libbey.
 Its popularity grew when it was performed regularly by John Philip Sousa and his band at the 1893 World's Fair in Chicago.
 In England, it was promoted by George Lashwood.
 Successful recordings in 1893 were by George J. Gaskin and by John Yorke AtLee.

 The song was later famously used in the musical Show Boat to exemplify the 1890s style of music.
 There it was performed by Norma Terris.
 In the 1936 film version of the musical, it was performed by Irene Dunne, and in the 1951 film version, by Kathryn Grayson.
 Only the first verse and chorus were sung in Show Boat.

 It was also sung by Alice Faye in the 1940 biographical musical film, Lillian Russell.
 The song is also heard in the 1936 movie, San Francisco.
 In the HBO series Carnivàle, the second episode of the first season is titled "After the Ball is Over", and a fragment is sung at the end of the episode.
 In the last scene of an episode of Season 10 of Murdoch Mysteries, Dr. Julia Ogden plays the song on a gramophone as she removes for examination the brain of a serial killer on the autopsy table.

+It was sung by in Driving Miss Daisy by Jessica Tandy.